Windows 8: PCs

-The minimum system requirements for Windows 8 are slightly higher than those of Windows 7.
-The CPU must support the Physical Address Extension (PAE), NX bit, and SSE2.
+The minimum system requirements for Windows 8 are higher than those of Windows 7.
+The CPU must support the Physical Address Extension (PAE), NX bit, and SSE2 instruction sets and at least two cores.
 Windows Store apps require a screen resolution of 1024×768 or higher to run; a resolution of 1366×768 or higher is required to use the snap functionality.
 To receive certification, Microsoft requires candidate x86 systems to resume from standby in 2 seconds or less.

-Microsoft's Connected Standby specification, which hardware vendors may optionally comply with, sets new power consumption requirements that extend above the above minimum specifications.
+Microsoft's Connected Standby specification, which hardware vendors may optionally comply with, sets new power consumption requirements that are higher than the above minimum specifications.
 Included in this standard are a number of security-specific requirements designed to improve physical security, notably against Cold Boot Attacks.

 32-bit SKUs of Windows 8 only support a maximum of 4 GB of RAM.
-64-bit SKUs, however support more: Windows 8 x64 supports 128 GB while Windows 8 Pro and Enterprise x64 support 512 GB.
+64-bit SKUs, however, support more: Windows 8 x64 supports 128 GB while Windows 8 Pro and Enterprise x64 support 512 GB.

-In January 2016, Microsoft announced that it would no longer support Windows 8.1 or 7 on devices using Intel's Skylake CPU family effective July 17, 2018, and that all future CPU microarchitectures, as well as Skylake systems after this date, would only be supported on Windows 10.
-After the deadline, only critical security updates were to be released for users on these platforms.
-After this new policy faced criticism from users and enterprise customers, Microsoft partially retracted the change and stated that both operating systems would remain supported on Skylake hardware through the end of their Extended support lifecycle.
+In January 2016, Microsoft announced that, effective July 17, 2018, it would no longer support Windows 8.1 or 7 on devices using Intel's Skylake CPU family, and that all future CPU microarchitectures, as well as Skylake systems after this date, would only be supported on Windows 10.
+After the deadline, only critical security updates would be released for users on these platforms.
+When this new policy faced criticism from users and enterprise customers, Microsoft partially retracted the change and stated that both operating systems would remain supported on Skylake hardware through the end of their extended-support lifecycle.
 Windows 8.1 remains officially unsupported on all newer CPU families, and neither AMD or Intel will provide official chipset drivers for Windows operating systems other than Windows 10.
 However, in August 2016, Microsoft again extended the Skylake support policy until the end of support for Windows 7 and 8.1 (2020 and 2023, respectively).

 Tablets and convertibles

 Microsoft released minimum hardware requirements for tablet and laplet devices to be "certified" for Windows 8 and defined a convertible form factor as a standalone device that combines the PC, display, and rechargeable power source with a mechanically attached keyboard and pointing device in a single chassis.
-A convertible can be transformed into a tablet where the attached input devices are hidden or removed leaving the display as the only input mechanism.
+A convertible can be transformed into a tablet where the attached input devices are hidden or removed, leaving the display as the only input mechanism.
 On March 12, 2013, Microsoft amended its certification requirements to only require that screens on tablets have a minimum resolution of 1024×768 (down from the previous 1366×768).
 The amended requirement is intended to allow "greater design flexibility" for future products.

 Updated certification requirements were implemented to coincide with Windows 8.1.
 As of 2014, all certified devices with integrated displays must contain a 720p webcam and higher quality speakers and microphones, while all certified devices that support Wi-Fi must support Bluetooth as well.
 As of 2015, all certified devices must contain Trusted Platform Module 2.0 chips.